 The hardest part of van der Kolk’s book, for me, was accepting that healing takes time.

 I wanted a solution.
 A technique.
 Something I could implement and complete.
 But he describes recovery as a process of slowly, gently, teaching the body that the past is past.
-Not through insight but through experience.
-Not once, but over and over, until the nervous system begins to trust.
+Beyond insight, through experience.
+Again and again, until the nervous system begins to trust.

 This is why thirty days.

-Not because thirty days will fix everything.
+Thirty days will fix nothing entirely.
 But because thirty days of waking in the same safe room, of walking the same peaceful shore, of breathing the same salt air might begin to shift something.
 The body needs repetition.
 It needs evidence.
 It needs proof that safety can be sustained.

-I am not here to achieve healing.
+I am here to practice healing, beyond achieving it.
 I am here to practice it.

 What My Body Is Saying Now